 Your buyers: Many buyers watch items for a while and think about them before placing a bid or using Buy It Now.
-So a longer duration may be to your advantage.
+A longer duration may be to your advantage.

-Shipping time: If your item is related to a certain event (for example, a ticket for a concert or a holiday gift), you should choose a listing end time that would give you enough time to ship the item to the buyer in time for the event or holiday.
+Shipping time: If your item is related to a certain event (for example, a ticket for a concert or a holiday gift), choose a listing end time that gives you enough time to ship the item to the buyer in time for the event or holiday.

 Changing the duration

-If 2 or more hours have passed since you submitted a listing, you won't be able to change the duration of your listing.
+If 2 or more hours have passed since you submitted a listing, you can't change the duration of your listing.

 Seller requirements for 1-day listings

-For a 1-day listing, you need to have a Feedback score of at least 10.
+For a 1-day listing, you must have a Feedback score of at least 10.
 If you don't meet this requirement, you won't see the 1-day option when you list an item.

-Note: We can't guarantee exact listing durations because there are times when your listing may not be searchable when using a keyword or category search until several hours after you created it.
+Occasionally, your listing might not be searchable with a keyword or category search for several hours after you created the listing.
 You can always find your listing by item number or through My eBay.

-End time: Listings end in whole-day increments from the listing's start time.
-For example, if you submit your listing at 1:14 pm on Sunday and select a duration of 3 days, your item will end at exactly 1:14 pm on Wednesday.
+Listings end in whole-day increments from the listing's start time.
+For example, if you submit your listing at 1:14 pm on Sunday and select a listing duration of 3 days, your listing will end at exactly 1:14 pm on Wednesday.

-Note: Fixed price listings and auction-style listings with a Buy it Now option end immediately when a buyer commits to purchasing the item.
+Fixed price listings and auction-style listings with a Buy It Now option end when a buyer pays for the item.

-To see eBay's official time and a US time zone map, click the eBay official time link at the bottom of any eBay page.
+To see eBay's official time and a US time zone map, click the eBay official time link at the bottom of most eBay pages.

-Daylight saving time: Daylight saving time (DST) involves moving the time forward 1 hour in the spring and moving it back 1 hour in the fall.
-Listings that run during the daylight saving time change will still receive the full amount of exposure.
-For example, if you have a 1-day listing that you start at 1:00 pm Pacific Time on Saturday, it will end at 2:00 pm Pacific Time on Sunday.
+While not all areas observe daylight saving time, listings that run during a daylight saving time change will still receive the full amount of the listing duration exposure.
+For example, if you have a 1-day listing that you start at 1:00 pm Pacific Time on Saturday, and the daylight saving time spring transition occurs that Saturday evening, the listing will end at 2:00 pm Pacific Time on Sunday.